Location: Palazzo Santa Maria Porta Coeli

 Quality and transparency

-Tools for learning about how the course works and how it is assessed.
+Tools to help you understand how the course works and how to evaluate it.